timonelmer/dena/README.md

 <!-- badges: end -->

 # dena
-`dena` is R package that aids in preprocessing, modeling, and visualization of categorical timeseries data and egocentric social network dynamics.
+`dena` is an R package that aids in preprocessing, modeling, and visualization of categorical timeseries data and egocentric social network dynamics.

 ## Installation